1994 - Stay True

 (Special thanks to Bomb 1st members Filla and Dominator for sample credits)

-01. When I Get Free II (No Chorus) / Bread & Water
+01. When I Get Free II (Chorus Version) feat.
+Young Hollywood (chorus) / Bread & Water

 02. Stay True (Short Mix) feat.
 Stretch & Mopreme / Stretch